 Fenderhardt, the title of this blog, comes from “Meela Fenderhardt”—a pseudonym derived from another pseudonym, “Myla ven der Heart” (oddly, pronounced the same way), created by Laura Maguire, who likes to be clever and hide.
-Many years ago, Laura started to use the name “Meela Fenderhardt” to write poetry she never showed to anyone.
+Many years ago, Laura invented the name to write poetry she never showed to anyone.
 There is little poetry here, thank God.

-These days, Laura mostly writes about music, dance, the performing arts, and also on philosophy (though not here on Fenderhardt).
+These days, she mostly writes about music, dance, and the performing arts.

 Laura is originally from Dublin, Ireland, where she studied Philosophy at Trinity College.
-She moved to the Bay Area to pursue her graduate studies, but ended up becoming a San Francisco slacker instead.
+She moved to the Bay Area over two decades ago to pursue her graduate studies, but ended up becoming a San Francisco slacker instead.
 She eventually graduated with a PhD in Philosophy from Stanford University.

-When Laura’s post-doc ended in 2009, she moved to Thailand and lived in the northern Thai city of Chiang Mai for most of 2010.
-While there, she taught classes in Contact Improv, formed the still-thriving Dance Chiang Mai community network, collaborated with local Thai performing arts collective CNX Art Connex, produced several multidisciplinary art and performance events, started this blog, hung out at the North Gate Jazz Co-Op, ate a lot of delicious Thai food, and generally slacked off.
-The vital Bay Area music scene and a quarter-long teaching gig lured her back to San Francisco in 2011.
-Although she had been planning to return to living in Chiang Mai later in the year, magical forces conspired to keep her by the bay.
+For most of 2010, Laura lived in the northern Thai city of Chiang Mai where she taught classes in Contact Improv, formed the still-thriving Dance Chiang Mai community network, produced several multidisciplinary art and performance events, collaborated with local Thai performing arts collective CNX Art Connex, started this blog, hung out at the North Gate Jazz Co-Op, and ate a lot of delicious Thai food.
+The vital Bay Area music scene and a quarter-long teaching gig at Stanford lured her back to San Francisco in the Spring of 2011.
+Although she had been planning to return to Chiang Mai, forces conspired to keep her by the Bay.